MiChaelinzo/13.56-Mhz-Plasma-Generation/README.md

 5. **Initiate the Plasma**:
    - Turn on the RF generator to apply power to the electrodes.
-   - The **capacitive or inductive coupling** between the electrodes will excite the gas, creating plasma³.
+   - The **capacitive or inductive coupling** between the electrodes will excite the gas, creating plasma.

 6. **Monitor and Adjust**:
    - Monitor the chamber conditions, including **pressure**, **gas flow**, and **RF power**.